A Quick Guide to Local Prosecution

 Because prosecutors must be able to advocate before a judge or jury, students interested in becoming prosecutors should work on developing experience that demonstrates the ability to work with others, exhibit sound judgment and potential trial ability.
 Students should focus on activities that demonstrate an ability to speak in public and explain complicated legal issues while thinking on their feet.

 - Summer Internships – Many DA’s offices offer summer internship opportunities.
 These internships can be highly competitive, but attainable for 1Ls and 2Ls.
-Depending on the office, interns often write appellate briefs and trial memoranda, and help prepare cases for the grand jury and second seat trials.
-Often, those interns who have completed evidence and their first-year will be permitted pursuant to the state bar’s student practice act, to appear in court on the record.
-As an added bonus, in many offices, 2L interns who wish to apply for a job at the same DA’s Office will often be granted an interview at the end of the summer before other applicants.
+Depending on the office, interns often write appellate briefs and trial memoranda, and help prepare cases for the grand jury and second-chair trials.
+Often, 2L interns who have completed an Evidence course will be permitted to appear in court on the record, pursuant to the state bar’s student practice act.
+As an added bonus, in many offices, 2L interns who wish to apply for a job at the same DA’s office will often be granted an interview at the end of the summer before other applicants.

-- Student Practice Groups and Activities – Participation in student practice groups is a great way to start developing advocacy skills.
-Harvard Defenders, Prison Legal Assistance Program (PLAP), and Tenant Advocacy Program all offer that opportunity.
+- Clinics, Student Practice Organizations, and Extracurriculars – Participation in relevant clinics and student practice organizations is a great way to start developing advocacy skills.
 Moot court is a traditional means of gaining oral advocacy skills.

 - Clerkships – If you are serious about pursuing a career in prosecution, it is often advisable to clerk for a court in the same jurisdiction where you hope to work.
-DA’s offices look favorably upon applicants who already have experience working on criminal cases as having a head start to learning some of the nuances of litigating in that jurisdiction.
+DA’s offices look favorably upon applicants who already have experience working on criminal cases, as they can have a head start to learning some of the nuances of litigating in that jurisdiction.

-Most district attorney’s offices do not participate in the On-Campus Interviewing (OCI) Program at HLS.
+Most district attorney’s offices do not participate in the Virtual Public Interest Interview Program (V-PIIP) at HLS.
 Because deadlines and required application materials for each DA’s office vary, students need to be proactive by contacting each office directly.
-Generally, for many large DA’s offices with annual hiring cycles, deadlines for application materials are in early October or November.
+Generally, for many large DA’s offices with annual hiring cycles, deadlines for post-graduate positions are in early October or November.
 Application materials include a cover letter and resume, with some offices requesting transcripts, writing samples, reference letters, and statements of interest about the applicant’s commitment to public service and working in a DA’s office.
-These offices usually process their applications in late November, December and January.
-Interviews usually take place January through March with offers made sometime in April, May and June.

-Many offices do not follow this particular time-line.
+Many offices do not follow this particular timeline.
 Some offices will only accept applicants who have already passed the bar exam, which means that students entering their 3L year will be unable to apply until after bar passage.
-Other offices will have hiring cycles with application deadlines in the spring for positions that begin the following January.
+Other offices will have hiring cycles with application deadlines as late as the spring.
 For the vast majority of other local offices, ADAs will be hired on an as-needed basis; applicants interested in working in a small county office are advised to check with that office directly.

 Unlike many interviews for jobs in the private sector, interviews for positions at district attorney’s offices are designed to be intense, stressful, and demanding.
 They seek to weed out less serious candidates and subject the applicant to a demanding setting simulating the courtroom.